-- 1. cutting
+- 1. Cutting

-- 2. grinding
+- 2. Grinding

-- 3. shaping
+- 3. Shaping

-- 4. centrifugation
+- 4. Centrifugation

-- 5. soaking in antibiotic or antimicrobial solutions
+- 5. Soaking in antibiotic or antimicrobial solutions

-- 6. sterilization
+- 6. Sterilization

-- 7. irradiation
+- 7. Irradiation

-- 8. cell separation, concentration or purification
+- 8. Cell separation, concentration or purification

-- 9. filtering
+- 9. Filtering

-- 10. lyophilization
+- 10. Lyophilization

-- 11. freezing
+- 11. Freezing

-- 12. cryopreservation
+- 12. Cryopreservation

-- 13. vitrification
+- 13. Vitrification

-Appendix 2 Sample of Label containing ISBT 128 Code
+Appendix 2 Sample of Labels containing ISBT 128 Code

-The ISBT 128 code contains three components - Donation Identification Number (DIN), product code and expiration date and time.
+ISBT 128 code contains three components - Donation Identification Number (DIN), product code and expiration date and time.
 Sample label below shows the location where the three components of the ISBT 128 code could be found.

-Appendix 3 Sample of Label containing Single European Code (SEC)
+Appendix 3 Sample of Labels containing Single European Code (SEC)

-The SEC contains two components - Donation identification sequence and product identification sequence.
-SEC on the product label precedes with the characters "SEC:" and consists of two alphanumeric sequences.
+SEC contains two components - Donation identification sequence and product identification sequence.
+SEC on the product label precedes with the letters "SEC:" and follows with two alphanumeric sequences.
 Sample label below shows the location where the two components of the SEC could be found.